pokhrear/Mobile-Web-Application/README.md

-Mobilw webApp development using jQuery, JQM and AJAX.
+Mobile webApp development using jQuery, JQM and AJAX.